FireLemons/FireLemons.github.io/README.md

 + To change the effect click the right side of the button to go forward and left ot go back
 + Pill effects are in alphanumeric order

-Send bugs reports to [my reddit account.](https://www.reddit.com/user/firelemons)
+Send bug reports to [my reddit account.](https://www.reddit.com/user/firelemons)